-32. Building Footprint: The surface area of all roofed structures on a lot, except for the area of a roof overhang that measures twenty-four inches (24") or less in depth.
+29. Building Footprint: The surface area of all roofed structures on a lot, except for the area of a roof overhang that measures twenty-four inches (24") or less in depth.

-33. Building, Height of: The vertical distance measured from the lowest exposed point of a structure to the highest point of any roof.
+30. Building, Height of: The vertical distance measured from the lowest exposed point of a structure to the highest point of any roof.

-''' (Amended by Enrolled Ordinance 159-70, effective 12-12-2004.)
+(Amended by Enrolled Ordinance 159-70, effective 12-12-2004.)
 (Amended by Enrolled Ordinance 160-02, effective 05-13-2005.)
-(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.) '''
+(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.)

-34. Building, Principal: The main building on a lot, intended for primary use as permitted by the regulations of the district in which it is located.
+31. Building, Principal: The main building on a lot, intended for primary use as permitted by the regulations of the district in which it is located.
 Any building intended to be used for human habitation shall constitute the principal building, except as in Section 3(r).

-35. Bulkhead Line: A geographic line along a reach of navigable water that has been adopted by a municipal ordinance and approved by the WDNR pursuant to s.
-30.11, Wisconsin Statutes, and which allows limited filling between the bulkhead line and the original ordinary high water mark, except where such filling is prohibited by the floodway provisions of this Ordinance.
+32. Bulkhead Line: A geographic line along a reach of navigable water that has been adopted by a municipal ordinance and approved by the WDNR pursuant to s.
+30.11, Wisconsin Statutes, and which allows limited filling between the bulkhead line and the original ordinary high water mark.

-''' (Amended by Enrolled Ordinance 163-55, effective 11-13-2008.)
-(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.) '''
+(Amended by Enrolled Ordinance 163-55, effective 11-13-2008.)
+(Amended by Enrolled Ordinance 171-36, effective 09-28-2016.)
+(Amended by Enrolled Ordinance 178-39, effective 10/19/23.)

-36. Campground: Any parcel of land which is designed, maintained, intended or used for the purpose of providing sites for nonpermanent overnight use by two (2) or more camping units, or which is advertised or represented as a camping area.
+33. Campground: Any parcel of land which is designed, maintained, intended or used for the purpose of providing sites for nonpermanent overnight use by two (2) or more camping units, or which is advertised or represented as a camping area.

-37. Camping Unit: Any portable device used as a temporary shelter, including but not limited to a tent, camping trailer, mobile home, bus, van, or pick-up truck that is fully licensed, if required, and ready for highway use.
-Any such portable device is not defined as a camping unit if it exceeds 400 sq. ft. in area and is located in the Floodplain.
+34. Camping Unit: Any portable device used as a temporary shelter, including but not limited to a tent, camping trailer, mobile home, bus, van, or pick-up truck that is fully licensed, if required, and ready for highway use.

 '''

 (Created by Enrolled Ordinance 163-55, effective 11-13-2008.)
 (Amended by Enrolled Ordinance 169-54, effective 10-08-2014.)
+(Amended by Enrolled Ordinance 178-39, effective 10/19/23.)

 '''

-38. Channel: A natural or artificial watercourse with definite bed and banks to confine and conduct normal flow of water.
+35. Channel: A natural or artificial watercourse with definite bed and banks to confine and conduct normal flow of water.

-39. Conditional Use: A use which may not conform with permitted uses of a category but which may be permitted by the terms of this Ordinance provided that certain conditions specified herein or as may be determined to be necessary by the county and town are required as part of the permit issued by the County Zoning Agency pursuant to this Ordinance.
+36. Conditional Use: A use which may not conform with permitted uses of a category but which may be permitted by the terms of this Ordinance provided that certain conditions specified herein or as may be determined to be necessary by the county and town are required as part of the permit issued by the County Zoning Agency pursuant to this Ordinance.